A patient using an oxygen concentrator

-While the pulse dose sounds like a very great deal; it is not for everyone.
+While the pulse flow sounds like a very great deal; it is not for everyone.
 Your doctor has to approve of your using a pulse dose.
 Also, you must show that you can have good blood saturation while on the pulse dose system.
-If the oxygen level decreases during the pulse dose, it may not be the best option for you.
+If the oxygen level decreases during the pulse flow, it may not be the best option for you.

 How to Calculate How Long an Oxygen Tank Will Last

 You do not want to run out of oxygen with no warning.
 Through these simple calculations, you can know the amount of oxygen in your cylinder all the time;